-PPC Marketing can be a great way of selling products and services over the Internet if you have the technical and marketing expertise to make it work, but for many companies and small business owners advertising on PPC networks the experience often ends up being very costly and disappointing.
+Advertising online can be a great way of generating leads and sales if you have the technical and marketing expertise to make it work, but for many companies and small business owners advertising on PPC networks, the experience often ends up being very costly and disappointing.

 Keyword research is one of the most important aspects of PPC marketing.
 Take the time to use some of the free keyword tools available on the Web.
 They will help you build a more elaborate list of keywords.
 You might be surprised by the results.

 2. Using too many keywords in ad groups

 Having ad groups with hundreds of keywords is not something I recommend for optimal results.
 Doing this, you will end up with keywords that don’t match your PPC ad as accurately as they should.
 Instead, try to focus on different themes and create ad groups that will be more relevant to your keywords.

 3. Overbidding on keywords

 It can be costly to bid on some highly competitive keywords.
 Unless you have the data to justify that bid, be careful not to overbid and focus on keywords that are performing well.
 Remember, every $3 bid on a highly competitive keyword will keep you from getting 10 clicks on the secondary keywords you are bidding $0.30 on.
 Is it worth it?
 Sometimes it is, but in many cases it is not.
 Do your homework and make the best decision for your business.

 Landing pages play a huge role in your conversion process.
 Keep them clean and relevant to the PPC ad leading people to it.
 Use action words and a visible call to action to convert users.
 Depending on your business, some type of design and layout might be more successful than others, so take the time to test different landing pages.